Report from the WORLD

 US despite the loss of US aid.

-neo-liberal economic policies and of the dynamics of war is
+of neo-liberal economic policies and of the dynamics of

-very deep.
-There is a constant erosion of democratic rule
+war is very deep.
+There is a constant erosion of democratic

-and social rights, with processes of remilitarization in a
+rule and social rights, with processes of remilitarization

-number of countries.
-This favors the rise of religious fundamentalisms
+in a number of countries.
+This favors the rise of religious

-and sectarianisms, as well as the danger of terrorism, which
+fundamentalisms and sectarianisms, as well as the danger

 We, Parliamentarians and Legislators, recognise the specific

-struggles to defend social rights and public services, of
+of the workers struggles to defend social rights and public

-the worldwide anti-war mobilizations and, within them, of
+services, of the worldwide anti-war mobilizations and, within

-the social forum processes.
-New solidarities are being tied,
+them, of the social forum processes.
+New solidarities are

-alternatives to the dominant economic and military world order
+are being built, alternatives to the dominant economic and

 12. In South Asia especially, where the Fourth WPF meets,